-1. Statement of Need: Identify the issue or need that the program will address (use statistical data to justify the need for the program).
-To what extent does this need or problem exist in the Town of Richmond?
+- a.
+Does the amount of your request represent an increase over your previous appropriation?
+If yes, explain the reason(s) for the increase.
+Yes, our costs to provide high quality care in your community have continued to rise, further compounded by the Covid-19 pandemic. - b.
+Were any conditions or restrictions placed on the funds by the Selectboard?
+No If yes, describe how those conditions or restrictions have been met.
+B. PROGRAM OVERVIEW - 1.
+Statement of Need: Identify the issue or need that the program will address (use statistical data to justify the need for the program).
+To what extent does this need, or problem exist in the Town of Richmond?
 The UVM Health Network Home Health and Hospice is a nonprofit home health and hospice agency caring for people of all ages: from critically ill children to vulnerable families to adults who need rehabilitation, care for chronic illness, adult day services, or end-of-life care.
 The UVM Health Network Home Health and Hospice provides medically necessary home and community-based care to individuals and families regardless of their ability to pay.
 The UVM Health Network Home Health and Hospice serves over 4,000 individuals and families throughout Chittenden and Grand Isle Counties every year.
-In our most recently completed fiscal year, the UVM Health Network Home Health and Hospice cared for 84 Richmond residents.
-This care equated to 1,470 nursing, rehabilitation therapy and social work visits, as well as 87 hours of licensed nursing assistant, personal care attendant and waiver attendant care.
-Please refer to the attached Report for a detailed list of services provided.

-2. Program Summary:
+In our most recently completed fiscal year, the UVM Health Network Home Health and Hospice cared for 81 Richmond residents.
+This care equated to 1,085 nursing, rehabilitation therapy and social work visits, as well as 25 hours of licensed nursing assistant, personal care attendant and waiver attendant care.
+Please refer to the attached Report for a detailed list of services provided. - 2.
+Program Summary: a.

-a.
 Identify the target/recipients of program services.
 Specify the number of Town residents your program will serve during the fiscal year and explain the basis upon which this number is calculated.
 Indicate any eligibility requirements your program has with respect to age, gender, income or residence.
 The recipients of UVM Health Network Home Health and Hospice services can range from a pregnant mother receiving prenatal care at home to an adult who needs rehabilitative therapy following surgery to an individual with a terminal illness who is able to die at home surrounded by family and friends with assistance of the UVM Health Network Home Health and Hospice Team.
 Our programs serve people of all ages and there are no eligibility requirements with respect to age, race, gender, or socioeconomic status.
 We serve anyone who turns to us in need.
 Our service area includes residents of Chittenden and Grand Isle Counties.
 The number of clients served in a particular town varies from year to year based on community need.
-Below is chart showing the number of Richmond residents served by the UVM Health Network Home Health and Hospice in the past six years.
+Below reflects the number of Richmond residents served by the UVM Health Network Home Health and Hospice in the past six years.
 As you can see, the volume varies year to year depending on everything from Flu complications to cancer or accident rates to the age of the population.
-With the advancement of health care reform and lessons learned form the current global pandemic, we anticipate an even grater demand for in-home services in the future.
+With the advancement of health care reform and lessons learned from the current global pandemic, we anticipate an even greater demand for in-home services in the future.
+Richmond Residents Served: